 A super easy recipe, a mixed berry spritzer is a refreshing drink for sweltering summer days.

 Using fresh or frozen fruit, add a tablespoon of fruit into a large glass.
 Add ice cubes and lemon-lime soda or sparkling water.
 Top with the desired amount of vodka and stir.
 For garnish, use a strawberry.
+This one is perfect for your Fourth of July party!

 Strawberry Lemonade Punch

 An adult version of the summer classic, Strawberry Lemonade Punch is super sweet.
 Use a high-powered blender to mix frozen strawberries and lemonade until smooth.
 If you desire, remove chunks with a strainer.
 Pour into a bowl and add lemon-lime soda and vodka or Everclear.
-To decorate a punch bowl, add in fresh lemon slices.
+To decorate a punch bowl, add fresh lemon slices.

 Want to enjoy a margarita without the guilt?
 This low-cal recipe will be your new favorite!
 Start by filling a cocktail shaker with ice.
 Add in tequila followed by fresh lime juice and orange juice.
 Sweeten with agave nectar to taste.
 Shake, strain into a glass, and enjoy!